-I am very pleased to inform you that we have a new addition to our school community.
-As of the start of this term, we welcome a school dog to be within the school on a daily basis to work with our pupils.
+I am very pleased to inform you we have a very special member of our school community.
+We have our very own school dog who is in school on a daily basis and works with our pupils.

-After careful consideration, we have chosen a Labrador Retriever named Bertie.
-Bertie is 15 weeks old and is ready to join our school community!
-We have chosen this breed for the following reasons:
+We have a Labrador Retriever named Bertie who is 16 months old.
+We chose this breed for the following reasons: